funding opportunity for faculty Application Deadline Max. Funding Application Instructions

 Implementation Grants

-The Implementation Grant program provides funds to support projects with up to a three-year duration, in which evidence of success from previous research (or FFR Demonstration Grants) indicates that project may be adaptable to a reasonably-sized audience at Southeast.
+The Implementation Grant program provides funds to support projects with up to a three-year duration, in which evidence of success from previous research (or FFR Demonstration Grants) indicates that the project may be adaptable to a reasonably-sized audience at Southeast.
 The proposals typically will be funded up to $45,000.
 The grants are not renewable.

 Goal 1